Foreign Exchange (2008 film)

-Foreign Exchange is a 2007 American independent film directed by Danny Roth.
+Foreign Exchange is a 2008 American independent film directed by Danny Roth.

+Production

+The film's screenplay was by Joel Solomon and Elliott Phear.

 Plot

 Four high school friends decide to take all easy classes their last year of high school.
 One of their classes is a program for housing foreign exchange students.
 The four students are having troubles with grades, aspirations and love and are helped out by the foreign exchange students that they were supposed to be helping out.